DeFi Lending Yield for Treasury: Variable, Utilization-Bound, Curator-Trusted (2026)

 • Withdrawal-liquidity risk: high utilization can make a "liquid" position temporarily un-exitable at par.

-• Morpho Blue = minimal immutable primitive, isolated markets (no cross-market contagion); MetaMorpho = curator-managed ERC-4626 vaults across Blue markets.
+• Morpho Blue is a minimal, immutable primitive with isolated markets (no cross-market contagion); MetaMorpho is curator-managed ERC-4626 vaults built on top.

-• Curator risk: a vault depositor trusts the curator's market selection + caps; timelock on changes is a mitigant, not an elimination.
+• Curator risk: a vault depositor trusts the curator's market selection and caps; the timelock on changes is a mitigant, not an elimination.

-• Smart-contract/oracle risk is inherent — loss risk, not just rate risk.
+• Smart-contract and oracle risk is inherent — this is loss risk, not just rate risk.

 Variable, not a savings rate

-A lending supply rate is driven by utilization — borrowed ÷ supplied.
-Borrowing demand up → rate up; down → rate down.
+A lending supply rate is driven by utilization — borrowed divided by supplied.
+Borrowing demand up, rate up; down, rate down.
 It is not a fixed promise.
 A treasury supplying for yield accepts a floating return that can compress sharply, so the displayed APY is a snapshot, not a contracted rate (the variable side of the fixed-vs-variable choice).

 Withdrawal-liquidity risk

-The under-appreciated risk: withdrawal can be constrained when utilization is high.
+The under-appreciated risk is that withdrawal can be constrained when utilization is high.
 If most supplied assets are borrowed out, a supplier may not be able to withdraw the full position immediately until borrowers repay or new supply arrives.
 So "liquid" lending yield can become temporarily illiquid exactly during stress — the liquidity dimension made concrete.
-Size lending allocation against the chance you cannot exit at par when you need the cash.
+Size the lending allocation against the chance you cannot exit at par when you need the cash.

 Morpho's architecture and curator risk